 - Techniques for developing goal-setting and mental skills

-- Techniques to help improve physical aptitude
+- Techniques to improve physical aptitude

 - Brain tumors and brain cancer

-- Dementia, including Alzheimer's disease
+- Dementia or Alzheimer's disease

 - Learning disorders

 - Sports concussions and traumatic brain injuries (TBIs)

 Assessment, treatment, and research are among the three most essential aspects of clinical psychology.
 The field primarily focuses on the practical applications of research findings and methodologies in helping clients with mental, emotional, and behavioral disorders.

 Clinical psychologists can conduct a psychological assessment of the client, using various methods to diagnose disorders.
 These can include:

 - Administering and interpreting intelligence, personality, and neuropsychological tests